douglasdavis/pygram11/docs/omp.rst

 the ``omp`` function argument is ignored.

-You can use ``pygram11.omp_max_threads()`` to check the number of threads that OpenMP has determined are available.
+You can use ``pygram11.omp_max_threads()`` to check the number of threads that OpenMP has determined are available on your CPU.